 Escrow, title-related and other fees increased \$10.6 million, or 3.8%, to \$290.6 million in the third quarter of 2008 compared to \$280.0 million in the third quarter of 2007 and increased \$20.6 million, or 2.5%, to \$857.1 million in the first nine months of 2008 from \$836.5 million in the first nine months of 2007.
 Trends in escrow and title related fees are to some extent related to title insurance activity generated by our direct operations.
 At Fidelity National Title Group, escrow fees, which are more directly related to our direct operations, decreased 19.6% and 24.5% in the three and nine months periods ended September 30, 2008, respectively, compared to 2007.
 These decreases were generally consistent with the fluctuations in direct title insurance premiums and order counts.
 Other fees, excluding escrow fees, increased \$32.1 million and \$105.4 million at Fidelity National Title Group in the three and nine months ended September 30, 2008, respectively, compared to 2007.
-These increases were primarily due to recent acquisitions, including the Colorado title insurance operations of Mercury Companies, Inc., Property Insight, LLC, and ATM Holding, Inc., and to equal increases in revenues and expenses associated with a division of our business that manages real estate owned by financial institutions.
-These increases in revenues and expenses have no net impact on our net (loss) earnings.
+These increases were primarily due to recent acquisitions, including the Colorado title insurance operations of Mercury Companies, Inc., Property Insight, LLC, and ATM Holding, Inc., and to equal increases in revenues and expenses have no net impact on our net (loss) earnings.
 Other fees increased \$3.7 million, or 15.1%, in the corporate and other segment in the three months ended September 30, 2008, compared to 2007, primarily due to revenues relating to the purchase of certain leasing assets from FIS.
-Other fees increased \$17.6 million, or 26.6%, in the corporate and other segment in the first nine months of 2008 compared to 2007, primarily due to revenues relating to our timberland holdings.
+Other fees increased \$17.6 million, or 26.6%, in the corporate and other segment in the first nine months of 2008 compared to 2007, primarily due to revenues relating to the purchase of certain leasing assets from FIS and a transaction relating to our timberland holdings.